 The best is to use pure dried hibiscus flower, but I use the hibiscus tea from my favorite tea brand.
 I used the one that also has green tea in it, but to be honest I prefer the pure hibiscus tea for this recipe.

-All credits for this information (and even this recipe) go to dr. Greger, the best and most honest source of knowledge at the moment for plant based foodies.
+All credits for this information (and even this recipe) go to dr. Greger.
 You can read all about dr. Greger’s book here.
-He speaks a lot about hibiscus tea since he used to drink 2 liters of cold brewed hibiscus tea per day.
-He cut it down now to about 900 ml per day since that is best according to latest research.
+He writes a lot about hibiscus tea since he used to drink 2 liters of cold brewed hibiscus tea per day.
+He cut it down to about 900 ml per day since that is best according to latest research.
 And to get the best anti oxidant benefits it’s best to sip on this tea throughout the day.

 - Two tablespoons of pure dried hibiscus or one organic hibiscus tea bag